Home Economic Skills You Should Teach Your Kids

 Sewing

 You might not be gifted with sewing something extravagant, but I bet you could teach them the basics of sewing with no problem.
-Show them how to patch a hole and replace a button when their clothing starts to unravel a bit.
+Show them how to patch a hole and replace a button when their clothing starts to unravel a bit as they learn some problem-solving skills.

 Housekeeping

 It’s also important to teach your kids about housekeeping as well.
-That way their wife or husband doesn’t find them to be complete slobs, and they’ll have a basic understanding of what needs to be done and how best to do it.
+That way their wife or husband won’t find them to be complete slobs.
+They’ll have a basic understanding of what needs to be done and how best to do it.

-Start when they are young while having them sweep the floors, wash dishes, vacuuming carpets, scrubbing the toilet, and picking up after themselves, among other common chores.
+Start when they are at a young age while having them sweep the floors, use a dishwasher, vacuum carpets, and take out the trash.
+They should also learn how to scrub the toilet and pick up after themselves, among other common chores.

 Gardening

-There’s not much else in life that’s equally as rewarding as being able to grow, harvest, and enjoy delicious fruits and vegetables out of your very own garden.
+There’s not much else in life that’s as rewarding as being able to have a garden.
+We learn to grow, harvest, and enjoy delicious fruits and vegetables out of our very own garden.
 Pass your green thumb skills on to your kids.

 Laundry